 |

+I urged them to provide more support for Tooting, ensuring our local businesses can thrive and continue serving residents across the constituency.
 It was fantastic to be out in the gorgeous Peak District to support my friend and High Peak's next Labour MP, Jon Pearce.
 We first visited the Glossop Arts Project to see the amazing work they do, using art to support young people's mental health - of course, we had to indulge in the offer of a free toastie and cuppa too!

 On the doorstep afterwards, we spoke to so many people fed up with the Tories, both locally and in Westminster.
 There are council elections coming up in May and Labour has every chance to take full control of the council here!
 The views were incredible, the people lovely, and I can't wait to be back!
 Fresh off the back of our trip to South Wales yesterday, Luke Pollard MP and I continued to take the fight to the Tories today, this time in Reading.